-The powers you have determine which properties you can modify for a group in the Azure Active Directory.
+The powers you have determine which properties you can modify for a group in Azure Active Directory.
+If the Exchange Policy is enabled, you can manage Exchange properties for mailenabled Azure groups such as Office 365 group, mail-enabled security group, and distribution list.